 Health and Safety responsibilities

 Overall and final responsibility for health and safety rests with the Board of Directors.

-- not interfere with anything provided to safeguard their health and safety
+- Do not interfere with anything provided to safeguard your health and safety

 Blank risk assessment form